rx-angular/rx-angular/libs/state/effects/docs/Readme.md

 }
 ```

-There are already a couple of things that can are crutual:
+There are already a couple of things that are crucial:
 - using the right `Subject`
 - unsubscribe on destroy
 - having the `takeUntil` operator as last operator in the chain